Maroine42/SQL_Data_Job_Analysis/project_sql/README.md

     demand_count DESC
 LIMIT 5;
 ```
-Here's the breakdown of the most demanded skills for data analysts in 2023
+Here's the breakdown of the most demanded skills for data scientists in 2023

 - Python’s Overwhelming Dominance: With 723 mentions, Python is by far the most in-demand skill, more than doubling the demand for SQL (376).
 This reinforces Python’s role as the lingua franca of data science, likely due to its versatility in data analysis, machine learning, and automation.